nmelehan/docs/docs/applications/configuration-management/configure-and-use-salt-cloud-and-cloud-maps-to-provision-systems.md

 Configure and test access to the Linode API.

 1. Edit `/etc/salt/cloud.providers.d/linode.conf` to configure the name of your provider configuration.
 Salt Cloud will use it during operations with instances in the CLI.
-Use a short name (or abbreviation like `li`) that will be easy to remember.
+Use a short name (or an abbreviation like `li`) that will be easy to remember.
 You can also specify multiple Linode providers for managing multiple accounts.
 Linode requires the default root password for the new servers to be set.
-This password needs to be eight characters and contain lowercase, uppercase, and numbers.
+This password needs to be at least eight characters in length and contain lowercase letters, uppercase letters, and numbers.

     {{< file "/etc/salt/cloud.providers.d/linode.conf" conf >}}
 linode-provider: